Table of Contents

 - 4 Bottom Line

 Your child works out, plays a sport, or just sits behind his PC all day doesn’t matter.
 Drinking enough water every day is essential.
 With hundreds of beverages available, it can be hard to encourage kids to drink water.
 You know that such drinks are not healthy for your kids.

 This article provides you with smart but effective strategies so you can ensure your children’s hydration.
 Tahoe Springs Water tells you how to use the findings of famous psychologists like Adam Grant in your child’s health.

 According to Kids’ Health, your children need water for everything they do.
 In fact, we humans need water for every movement inside or outside of our bodies.
 Without water, the body can not work properly.
 Water has the responsibility to carry oxygen to all parts of the body.
 Water also helps the immune system to fight off illnesses.
 You and your kid also need water to digest food and eliminate waste.

 There isn’t an agreement on how much water kids need to drink; The amount depends on:

 - Temperature and humidity levels

-If the kids drink water when they are thirsty and drink enough by their physical activity, there shouldn’t be a problem.
+If the kids drink water when they are thirsty and drink enough during their physical activity, there shouldn’t be a problem.
 The amount of water for kids can increase or decrease by the mentioned factors.